Update your highest-performing pages monthly with substantive content changes—not just timestamps.

 Platform-Specific Freshness Preferences

-Perplexity prominently displays dates and explicitly favors recent sources.
+Perplexity is most aggressive about freshness; it prominently displays dates and favors recent sources.

 For Perplexity visibility, monthly updates on key content are essential.

-A well-established, frequently-updated page outperforms a brand-new page, but stale content loses ground over time.
+ChatGPT balances recency with authority; a well-established, frequently-updated page outperforms a brand-new page, but stale content loses ground over time.

-Update when content becomes factually stale rather than on a strict calendar.
+Claude emphasizes depth and expertise over raw recency; outdated information will still hurt visibility; update when content becomes factually stale rather than on a strict calendar.

 Signs Your Content Needs Immediate Updates

-When a competitor releases comprehensive coverage of a topic you rank for, update your content to maintain parity or superiority.
+Competitor content published: When a competitor releases comprehensive coverage of a topic you rank for, update your content to maintain parity or superiority.

-Product updates, market shifts, new regulations, or methodology changes make existing content outdated.
+Industry changes: Product updates, market shifts, new regulations, or methodology changes make existing content outdated.

 ROZZ addresses this through its virtuous cycle: questions asked via the RAG chatbot are automatically logged and processed through the GEO pipeline, generating fresh Q&A pages that address emerging user needs.
+This continuous content generation helps maintain freshness signals without manual intervention.

 The Compound Effect of Consistent Updates

-Content that receives regular updates builds compounding advantages.
+Content that receives regular updates builds compounding advantages:

 Freshness signals accumulate.